stalkrbeardedler18/simple-config-manager/CONTRIBUTING.md

 4. Ensure your code passes all tests.
 5. Submit a pull request detailing your changes.

+## Code Style Guidelines
+Please ensure that your code adheres to our project's coding style.
+Consistent code style helps maintain readability and quality.

 ## Reporting Issues
 If you encounter any bugs or have feature requests, please open an issue in the repository.